niezgoda98/fake-news-detection/README.md

 You can then:
 - Enter a news title and text manually
 - Provide a URL to analyze an online article

+## Model Files

+The system requires two model files to function:
+- `fake_news_model.joblib`: The trained classification model
+- `feature_extractor.joblib`: The feature extraction pipeline

+These files are not included in the repository due to their size.
+You can download them from [Google Drive](YOUR_DRIVE_LINK).

 ## Model Features